oxygenxml/oxygen-git-client-addon/README.md

 ## Preferences

 The Git Client add-on contributes a preferences page to Oxygen.
-To access it, open the **Preferences** dialog box (Options menu > Preferences) and go to **Plugins > Git Client**.
-This preferences page includes the following options:
+To access it, open the **Preferences** dialog box (Options menu -> Preferences) and go to **Plugins > Git Client**.
+This preferences page includes the following option:
-- **Notify me about new commits in the remote repository** - when this option is active, Oxygen will show notification messages when it detects that new commits have been pushed to the remote repository.
+- **Notify me about new commits in the remote repository** - When this option is selected, Oxygen will show notification messages when it detects that new commits have been pushed to the remote repository.

 Copyright and License
 ---------------------